GameDevTecnico/cubos/docs/pages/2_features/plugins.md

 Plugins are a feature of the @ref cubos::core::ecs::Cubos class.
 This class is the main thing you'll be interacting with when developing a game with **CUBOS.**.
 It is used to configure the engine and run the game loop.
-Through it, you can register new components, resources and configure systems to be run on specific conditions.
+Through it, you can register new components, relations, resources and configure systems to be run on specific conditions.

-An application which just prints `"Hello World!"` and which does absolutely nothing else - not even open a window - would look like this:
+Below is an example of an application which:
+1. adds a resource with the string `"Hello World"`.
+2. prints its contents.

 ```cpp
 #include <cubos/engine/prelude.hpp>